marla-tumenjargal/ML-Regression/README.md

-Linear and multi-variable regression machine learning modeled using numpy, pandas, sklearn, matplotlib, and python to generate a continuous value prediction based on a generated data set.
+(very intro and very basic 😁) linear and multi-variable regression machine learning modeled using numpy, pandas, sklearn, matplotlib, and python to generate a continuous value prediction based on a generated data set.